CivicDataLab/open-publising-data-pipeline/Readme.md

 # Project Overview

-This Django project is designed to create and manage data pipelines.
+This pipeline is designed to standardize for data sourcing, transformation and publishing data for different use-cases and domains.
+This enables the creation of data pipelines easily and with inbuild set of generic tasks.
 The project comprises two primary components:

 1.  **Task Publisher**: A [Prefect](https://docs.prefect.io/) pipeline responsible for publishing tasks in the order they are received from API requests via the user interface.